Doctors get good and bad safety news on diabetes drugs

 Reassuringly, the medicines were not associated with increased rates of either inflammation of the pancreas or cancer - something that has been a worry in the past.

-However, in the case of AstraZeneca and Bristol-Myers Squibb’s approved drug Onglyza, there was a small increase in hospitalizations for heart failure.
+However, in the case of AstraZeneca and Bristol-Myers Squibb’s approved drug Onglyza, there was a small increase in hospitalisations for heart failure.

 “It is a little bit concerning,” said Dr. Christopher Grainger of Duke University Medical Center, who was not involved in the research.
 “I‘m sure the FDA (U.S. Food and Drug Administration) will want to know more about it.”